harsh-git-bs/browserstack-examples-webdriverio-camera-injection/README.md

 :pushpin: Create a new [BrowserStack account](https://www.browserstack.com/users/sign_up) or use an existing one.
 <br/> <br/>
-:pushpin: Identify your BrowserStack username and access key from the [BrowserStack Automate Dashboard](https://automate.browserstack.com/) and export them as environment variables using the below commands.
+:pushpin: Identify your BrowserStack username and access key from the [BrowserStack App-Automate Dashboard](https://app-automate.browserstack.com/) and export them as environment variables using the below commands.
 <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;